Grace under pressure: Reed-Custer rallies to top JCA for girls basketball regional title

 “Leah Grace was outstanding tonight.
 It seems like it’s someone different every game for us.
 In the fourth quarter, we knew who their shooters were and we did a good job of taking an extra step toward them and getting a hand in their face when they shot.
 We also did a good job on the opposite side of getting in there for the rebound.”

 Reed-Custer will play at 6 p.m.
-Tuesday in the first semifinal at the Hercher Sectional against Watseka, which won the Watseka Regional with a 43-35 win over Hoopeston.
+Tuesday in the first semifinal at the Hercher Sectional against Watseka-Milford, which won the Watseka Regional with a 43-35 win over Hoopeston.